-Ripe beefsteak tomatoes have finally arrived on the east end of Long Island.
-They are about a week or two behind local cherry tomatoes and it’s great to have the whole tomato family around to cook (and not cook) with for the remainder of the summer.
-Continue reading My First Chilled Tomato Soup of 2016→
+My First Chilled Tomato Soup of 2016 Ripe beefsteak tomatoes have finally arrived on the east end of Long Island.
+They are about a week or two behind local cherry tomatoes and it’s great to have the whole tomato family around to cook (and not […]

-This is my 25th season of cooking in the Hamptons during the summer.
-The first 23 seasons were spent in restaurant kitchens (The 1770 House, Della Femina, and cittanuova for the most part) and the last two have been in a private setting.
-I could write many posts about how the worlds of private and public cooking differ, but I will save those for a book.
+A Midsummer Night’s Cooking in the Hamptons This is my 25th season of cooking in the Hamptons during the summer.
+The first 23 seasons were spent in restaurant kitchens (The 1770 House, Della Femina, and cittanuova for the most part) and the last two have […]

 Today is the first day of summer and it is also the start of my 25th summer season of cooking in the Hamptons.
 My first summer of cooking on the east end of Long Island was in 1992 with the opening of Della Femina restaurant in East Hampton.
 A lot has happened since then, like opening the 1770 House in 2002 and cittanuova in 2004.
 But no matter where I have been, cooking has always been a part of it.